 Trams

-Several Hungarian cities have tram and trolley-bus lines, including Budapest, Debrecen, Szeged and Miskolc.
+Several Hungarian cities have trolley-bus and tram lines, including Budapest, Debrecen, Szeged, and Miskolc.
 Budapest is home to route 4/6, the busiest tram line in the world, with trams arriving at 60- to 90-second intervals during peak time.

 Taxis in Hungary

 Taxis offer a fast and reasonably cheap way of getting around Hungarian cities and towns.
 There are numerous operators, and fares vary depending on the company and time of day.
-Expats should note that Hungarian taxi drivers are notorious for trying to overcharge foreigners, so it’s important to ensure that the meter is turned on and running correctly.
-Otherwise, it's best to agree on the fare before embarking on a journey.
+You should note that Hungarian taxi drivers are notorious for trying to overcharge foreigners, so it’s important to ensure that the meter is turned on and running correctly.
+Otherwise, agreeing on the fare before embarking on a journey is best.

 Local legislation and an established public transport network have limited the expansion of ride-share services in Hungary.
-However, app-based transport services such as Fotaxi, City Taxi and Bolt (Taxify) flourish in Budapest.
+That said, app-based transport services such as Főtaxi, City Taxi and Bolt flourish in Budapest.
 Ride-sharing services are often preferred to taxi services, as they give expats more control over routes and service prices.

 Driving in Hungary

-Tolled motorways connect cities and towns.
-Expats driving in Hungary need to have an e-vignette to use motorways.
+Tollled motorways connect cities and towns.
+Expats driving in Hungary need an e-vignette to use motorways.
 These can be purchased online and are valid immediately.
-Such e-vignettes are available for four-day, one-week, one-month or one-year periods.
+Such e-vignettes are available for four-day, one-week, one-month, or one-year periods.

 Cycling in Hungary

-Cycling is a popular pastime and mode of transport in Hungary, with the country's high volume of daily cyclists comparable to that of global cycling capitals such as Amsterdam and Denmark.
-There are plenty of dedicated cycle paths as well as a widespread bicycle rental scheme, both of which make cycling an easy and convenient way to get around.
+Cycling is a popular pastime and mode of transport in Hungary.
+The country's high daily cycling volume is comparable to that of global cycling capitals such as Amsterdam and Denmark.
+Plenty of dedicated cycle paths and a widespread bicycle rental scheme in Budapest make cycling an easy and convenient way to get around.

 Walking in Hungary

-Most parts of Hungary are relatively flat, making it highly pedestrianised, but expats should take proper precautions when it comes to staying safe.
-Opportunistic crime does happen, so pedestrians should be sure to stick to areas that are known to them and keep valuables well out of sight.
+Most parts of Hungary are relatively flat, making it highly pedestrianised, but you should take proper precautions to stay safe.
+Opportunistic crime does happen, so pedestrians should stick to areas that are known to them and keep valuables well out of sight.
 Drivers in Hungary often behave erratically, so extra caution should be taken when walking near traffic.

 Expat Health Insurance